 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader.
-Other alternative formats of the course materials may be available in the future.
+Other alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-Course textbooks and a website with interactive audio and visual material, and access to a range of scholarly resources including journals and electronic books.
+Module textbooks and a website with interactive audio and visual material, and access to a range of scholarly resources including journals and electronic books.

 You will need a headset with a microphone and earphones to record the audio presentation component of the second tutor-marked assignment (TMA).

 You will need a computer with internet access to study this course as it includes online activities, which you can access using a web browser.

 You can also visit the Technical requirements section for further computing information including the details of the support we provide.